catalogue

 whi004

 The story so far: we created this recording over a period of four years.
 Originally it was to be a kind of follow up to the recordings i did with Bret Hart ('the greater part of what my neighbors call good i believe in my soul to be bad', whi003), and in a way it is.
 However, we abandoned Bret's purist approach of using only first takes and single overdubs, and laid the ground rules wide open.
 Not long after we started exchanging recordings, i had a breakdown and Lee developed carpal tunnel syndrome.
-By the time i'd recovered sufficiently to approach Lee's CD's, i'd stopped playing saxophone altogether - i'm now playing cello and singing - so this represents the last of the saxophone recordings, for the time being at least.
+By the time i'd recovered sufficiently to approach Lee's CD's, i'd stopped playing saxophone altogether - i was then playing cello and singing.

 "This is seriously warped and seriously wonderful!"
 Review by Mark Francombe on Furthernoise.org